michaelbironneau/analyst/docs-src/docs/cli.md

 * `analyst validate`: Attempts to parse the script and assemble the DAG, returning any errors
 * `analyst run`: Executes the script
+* `analyst test`: Runs the script, validating the assertions in `TEST` blocks, returning any failures as errors. *All destinations will be mocked*.

 The parameters are as follows: